Skip to main content

 Double-line French tips are another variation gaining traction.
 Instead of a single curved line at the tip, two thin parallel lines create a graphic, modern effect.
 Some nail artists are even experimenting with negative space French tips, where the tip color is applied over a bare or transparent nail, creating an architectural look.

 For those who love a bit of sparkle, micro-glitter French tips offer the perfect balance between classic sophistication and playful shimmer.
 Apply a fine glitter polish just along the tips for a look that catches the light beautifully without being overwhelming.
+For 15 more French tip variations — from pastel to chrome to micro-floral — my spring french tip nails post is the full breakdown, and cute short summer nails has tip designs that work especially well on shorter beds.

 Modern French tip variations with colored and double-line designs